marcwebbie/passpie/README.rst

 4. Send a pull request and bug the maintainer until it gets merged and published ☺

-Learn more on `CONTRIBUTING.md <https://github.com/marcwebbie/passpie/blob/master/CONTRIBUTING.md>`
+Learn more on `contributing docs <http://passpie.readthedocs.org/en/latest/contributing.html>`

 Licence |License|